 Charging only larger charities, writes Purkis, would be "arbitrary and unfair" on donors and "would be the thin end of the wedge, leading to progressive atrophy of public expenditure on charity regulation".

-A DSC statement, issued to promote Purkis' letter, speculates the sector could be heading for a clash.
+A DSC statement, issued to promote Purkis's letter, speculates that the sector could be heading for a clash.

-A DSC spokesman told Third Sector it had heard "through the grapevine" the commission was moving towards charging and it hoped Purkis' letter might shape the debate before "a potential confrontation" in autumn.
+A DSC spokesman told Third Sector it had heard "through the grapevine" that the commission was moving towards charging and it hoped Purkis's letter might shape the debate before "a potential confrontation" in the autumn.